torvalds/linux/Documentation/kernel-hacking/locking.rst

 There is a coding bug where a piece of code tries to grab a spinlock
-twice: it will spin forever, waiting for the lock to be released (spinlocks, rwlocks and mutexes are not recursive in Linux).
+twice: it will spin forever, waiting for the lock to be released (spinlocks, rwlocks and mutexes are not recursive in GNU/Linux).
 This is trivial to diagnose: not a stay-up-five-nights-talk-to-fluffy-code-bunnies kind of problem.